Zanzibar, the spice islands

 important cultural considerations

-Zanzibar has a long history of religious tolerance and although the islands are 90% Muslim, alcohol and tobacco are freely available.
-Visitors are, however, requested to show consideration for the culture of Zanzibar by dressing modestly and refraining from public displays of affection.
-When walking in towns and villages, women should wear clothes that cover their shoulders and knees.
-Men should not walk bare-chested or wearing swimming trunks.
-Many visitors refuse to cover up and this causes offense and often outrage amongst the local population, even though these feelings may not be directly expressed.
-As one sign says, “Short skirts are like nude”.
+Zanzibar has a long history of religious tolerance and although the islands are 98% Muslim, alcohol and tobacco are freely available.
+Show respect for the culture of Zanzibar by dressing modestly and refraining from public displays of affection.
+When walking in Stone Town or villages, women should wear clothes that cover their shoulders and knees.
+Men should not walk bare-chested.
 On the beaches, swimwear is acceptable, but topless sunbathing is not.

-During the fast of Ramadan, it is considered the height of bad manners to eat and drink in public places or while walking down the street.
+During the fast of Ramadan, it is considered the height of bad manners to eat and drink in public places, or while walking down the street.
 Non- Muslims should not enter mosques unless specifically invited to do so.
-Only take pictures of people if you have their permission, and don’t peer too obviously through the doorways of private houses in Stone Town.

-The history of Zanzibar has been influenced by many nations, including the Arabia, Persia, India, Portugal, Britian and local tribes from the African mainland.
+The history of Zanzibar has been influenced by many nations, including Arabia, Persia, India, Portugal, Britian, as well as local tribes from the African mainland.
 This is clearly noticed in the architecture.
 Stone Town is a place of narrow lanes, intricately carved wooden doors, towers, terraces and fabulous mosques.

 In 1964 Zanzibar united with Tanganyika to form the present day Tanzania, although it still enjoys a high degree of autonomy within the unified state.